-It turns out that wealth and age are a major contributor to returns, perhaps not surprisingly:
+It turns out that wealth and age are major contributors to returns, perhaps not surprisingly:

 The tilts of investor portfolios toward the new factors are driven by wealth, indebtedness, macroeconomic exposure, age, gender, education, and investment experience.

 Over the last year, many newcomers have entered the stock market, most of them being young and naive without much knowledge about financial markets.
-Norway has for the first time ever registered more than 500 000 different personal shareholders, 130 000 more since the start of the Covid-19.
+For the first time ever, Norway has registered more than 500 000 different personal shareholders, 130 000 more since the start of Covid-19.
 40% of the new investors are under 30 years of age.
 Much worse, though, is that 40% of the new shareholders only own just one stock!

-Many of them might have made nice gains in popular stocks like Gamestop, Tesla, Kahoot, and NEL.
+Many might have made nice gains in popular stocks like Gamestop, Tesla, Kahoot, and NEL.
 But how are they likely to perform over the long term?

-What Do the Portfolios of Individual Investors Reveal About the Cross-Section of Equity Returns?
+What Do Individual Investors’ Portfolios Reveal About the Cross-Section of Equity Returns?

-This is the not so appealing name of the study done by four teachers and professors: Betermier, Calvet, Knüpfer, and Kvaerner.
+This is the not-so-appealing name of the study by four teachers and professors: Betermier, Calvet, Knüpfer, and Kvaerner.
 These four researchers studied investors on Oslo Stock Exchange from 1997 to 2018.
 What did the study reveal?

 The young and inexperienced investors tend to focus on just a few companies and most in companies that have an uncertain business model.
 This leads to underperformance:

 Investors lose their shirt in bear markets